Timeline Editing

 Add a Resource X-Range Layer

-To show resources on the timeline in as an x-range plot, add a new layer using the plus button in the Layers section and change the layer type to X-Range.
+To show resources on the timeline in a line plot, add a new resource layer using the plus button in the Resource Layers section and click on the x-range icon next to the line icon.
 If the row did not already contain a Y axis, a new one will automatically be created and assigned to the x-range layer.
 A Y Axis is only used to provide a label to the x-range plot.
-To select resources to plot on this layer, click on the input on the layer and select one or more resources.
+To select a resource to plot on this layer, click on the input on the layer and select one or more resources.

 Manage Y Axis Settings